ydarias/pokemon-backend/docs/DEV-NOTES.md

 - [x] Start a PostgreSQL instance with Docker.
 - [x] Create the TypeORM entity that maps to the DB.
 - [x] Fill the DB with data to complete e2e tests.

+This was a refactor that took some time, specially because the dump from the DB matches well with MongoDB but not so well with a relational DB.
+The good news are that we can use the tools from Nets.js and TypeORM to implement the pagination.

+The first step is to create the domain code, so we write a test and the code to leave the test in green.